-Eleni Mylonas is a multidisciplinary artist, her work moves across media and forms, including photography, sculpture, painting, geometric abstraction, video, and performance.
+Eleni Mylonas is a multidisciplinary artist, her work moves across media and forms.
 She had solo exhibitions at the MoMA PS1; BENAKI Museum in Athens; Francoise Heitsch Gallery in Munich; Ileana Tounta Contemporary Art Center in Athens; Zoumboulakis Gallery in Athens; and Foundation for Hellenic Culture in New York.
-Her work has been shown at various Museums and galleries including, the Queens Museum in New York; Ellis Island Museum in New York, MOMus Museum in Thessaloniki; EMST Museum in Athens; Shiva Gallery in New York; Museum of Contemporary Art in Crete; Schorpf Gallery in Chicago; Konica Plaza in Tokyo; and the Alternative Museum in New York.
-Eleni’s work has been exhibited in several Biennales, including, the Thessaloniki Biennale, Destroy Athens, and Cannakale walk in Oskabruck, Germany.
-She has collaborated with internationally acclaimed curators including Joanna de Vos, Beral Madra, Christian Oxenius, Edward Leffingwell, Katerina Koskina, Sozita Goudouna and Adonis Volanakis.
-Her work is currently represented by the Francoise Heitsch Gallery in Munich.
-Mylonas is a Fulbright scholar and holds a Masters degree from the Graduate School of Journalism of Columbia University.
+Her work has been shown at many Museums and galleries internationally, including, the Queens Museum of Art in New York; Ellis Island Museum in New York, EMST Museum in Athens; MOMus Museum in Thessaloniki; Museum of Contemporary Art in Crete, The Belgian Gallery Namur Belgium, Cooper Union in New York; Schorpf Gallery in Chicago; the Alternative Museum in New York and Konica Plaza in Tokyo.
+Mylona’s work has been exhibited in several Biennial exhibitions, including, the first Athens Biennale Destroy Athens, the Thessaloniki Biennale, and Cannakale walk in Oskabruck, Germany.
+She has collaborated with internationally acclaimed curators and her works are part of several public and private collections.
+Part of her photographic work is embedded at the Museum of Modern Art MoMA Archives and is part of the Columbia University Art properties collection.
+Her work is represented by the Francoise Heitsch Gallery of Munich.
+Mylonas is a Fulbright scholar and holds a Master’s degree from the Graduate School of Journalism of Columbia University.
 She maintains a studio in New York and Athens.

 *The photo is released under the free licence cc-by-sa-4.0